pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_access-manager.md

 ```

 ### Error Responses
-- Parsing errors may indicate a damaged token; request a new token from the server.
+Parsing errors typically indicate a damaged token; request a new one from the server.

 ## Set token

-Client-side method to set/update the current auth token.
+Clients update the current authentication token.

 ### Method(s)
 ```